Byndyusoft/jenkins-pipeline/docs/settings/deploy.md

   - `vaultUrl` - url to vault
   - `vaultAppRoleCredential` - credentials from jenkins for get secret
 - `yaml` - custom settings for "Pod Templates jenkins agent(k8s)"
+- `volumes` - volumes that are defined for the pod and are mounted by ALL containers for "Pod Templates jenkins agent(k8s)"
+  - `persistentVolumeClaim` - an existing persistent volume claim by name

 ## Example `deploy.yaml` file
 ```